nicoleyimessier/Advice_For_Deploying_Installations/README.md

 ### One executable

 The less pieces to the system, the less dependencies that could cause issues/bugs.
-Don’t string different pieces of software/services together -- try to use APIs and get your architecture down to one executable.
+Don’t string different pieces of softwaretogether -- try to use APIs for services and design your architecture so that it's one executable.

 ### If possible, never use wifi.